0atman/trebetherick.org/content/trebetherick-snapshot.md

 From the 1880s to the 1930s, the Trebetherick Rocket Apparatus was regularly brought down by a horse drawn cart for practice.
 The apparatus was kept in the distinctive brick building still known as The Rocket House, adjacent to the Coastguard Cottages.

-Eventually as the RNLI grew and developed, the role of Coastguard became a part time position, the cottages were sold separately as Upalong and Tregawne (Ralph was boen at Tregawne Farm, Withiel, hence the name Tregawne).
-The latter was owned and run as Trebetherick Stores by Richard Tellam-Hocking, and then by their son Ralph and his wife Audrey Tellam-Hocking and later by their son Nigel and his wife Sue.
-As of 2023 the shop has been run by Flo as Deli Cafe and General Store.
+Eventually as the RNLI grew and developed, the role of Coastguard became a part time position, the cottages were sold separately as Upalong and Tregawne (Ralph was born at Tregawne Farm, Withiel, hence the name Tregawne).
+The latter was owned and run as Trebetherick Stores by Richard Tellam-Hocking, and by their son Ralph and his wife Audrey Tellam-Hocking and later their son Nigel and his wife Sue.
+Since 2023 the shop has been run by Flo as Deli Cafe and General Store.